blockchainofthings/Catenis-API-Docs/source/includes/authentication.md

 The <a href="#detailed-specification">Catenis HMAC-SHA256 authentication specification</a> should be used as a reference when performing the tasks listed above.
 </aside>

-Alternatively, one of the supplied [Catenis API client libraries](#client-libraries) can be used, which makes issuing and authenticating Catenis Enterprise API requests much simpler.
+Alternatively, one of the supplied [Catenis API client libraries](#client-libraries) can be used, which makes issuing and authenticating Catenis API requests much simpler.

 <aside class="notice">
-When accessing the Catenis Enterprise API using one of the Catenis API client libraries, the authentication process is handled by the library itself.
+When accessing the Catenis API using one of the Catenis API client libraries, the authentication process is handled by the library itself.
 </aside>

 ## Detailed specification

-This section describes how to issue and authenticate an HTTP request that conforms with the Catenis HMAC-SHA256 authentication scheme used by the Catenis Enterprise API.
+This section describes how to issue and authenticate an HTTP request that conforms with the Catenis HMAC-SHA256 authentication scheme used by the Catenis API.

 ### HTTP headers